runely/calendar-homey/README.md

 :exclamation:
 This means that if your calendar provider only uses the `X-WR-TIMEZONE` property, this app will assume your events is always in UTC!

+:exclamation:
+If your events are created with the timezone `Customized Time Zone` (you will see this when opening the .ics file), the events are most likely created with the correct datetime and should not have a timezone applied.
+The local timezone will Therefore `NOT` be applied to these events!

 ## Usage

 ### Sync